MichaelHogers/MichaelHogers/README.md

 # MichaelHogers

-<samp>Full-Stack Software Developer from The Netherlands, working on nplmarkets.com.
-Working on nplmarkets.com - a second startup i've been involved in, enjoy building anything that creates value.</samp>
+<samp>Full-Stack Software Developer from The Netherlands, working on nplmarkets.com since inception in 2019.
+Enjoy building anything that helps people become more productive.</samp>

 ### <samp>Recent Thoughts 💭</samp>